This section focuses on known activities that undermine LGBTQ+ equality or patient care.

 The HRC Foundation does not take the application of this penalty lightly and prior to the HEI 2022, it has only been used in one instance.
 Unfortunately, in the HEI 2022, three hospitals received the 25 point deduction: University of Texas Southwestern Medical Center and Children’s Health in Dallas received the deduction for discriminating against transgender children by not providing them with the same care that they provide to other children; and Mercy San Juan Medical Center for discriminating against a transgender man, Evan Minton by denying him a hysterectomy.
 Learn more about each of these cases by following the links above.

-If a healthcare organization follows a religious directive or has a policy in place that prevents them from providing specific medically necessary treatments, such as hysterectomy or mastectomy, to some patients based on a diagnosis of gender dysphoria, but allows them to provide the same treatment to other patients based on other diagnoses, this may result in discriminatory treatment that is in conflict with their non-discrimination policy.
-However, there are ways to mitigate the risk of discriminatory treatment to LGBTQ+ patients.
-This option outlines the steps a hospital must take in order to only receive a 5-point deduction and be listed in the HEI.
+If a healthcare organization follows any internal policy that prevents them from providing specific medically necessary treatments, such as hormone blockers, hormone therapies, hysterectomy, or mastectomy, to some patients based on a diagnosis of gender dysphoria, but allows them to provide the same treatment to other patients based on other diagnoses, this may result in discriminatory treatment that conflicts with their non-discrimination policy.
+This includes:

 They must:

-After taking these communication steps an organization would only be assessed a 5 point deduction.
+After taking these communication steps an organization would only be assessed a 5-point deduction.
 If after this deduction, the organization has a final score of between 80-95 and meets the other criteria for earning the Top Performer designation (full credit in criteria 1 and at least partial credit in criteria sections 2, 3, & 4), the organization may earn the Top Performer designation.

-Organizations that choose not to take these mitigating steps would be subject to the full 25 point deduction.
-Organizations that take these steps and later have a discriminatory incident may be subject to the full 25 point deduction.
+Organizations that choose not to take these mitigating steps would be subject to the full 25-point deduction.
+Organizations that take these steps and later have a discriminatory incident may be subject to the full 25-point deduction.

-In the HEI 2022, 137 HEI 2022 participants received this deduction.
-The majority (115) of these participants are facilities operated by the Veteran’s Health Administration, which due to an exclusion in the VA medical benefits package are unable to provide gender-affirming surgeries.
-The other group of 22 hospitals that received this penalty are Catholic healthcare facilities that interpret one or more of the Catholic Ethical and Religious Directives in a way that means they will not perform certain gender-affirming surgeries while they would provide the same surgeries for other patients based on other diagnoses.
+In the HEI 2024, 140 HEI 2024 participants received this deduction.
+The majority (97) of these participants are facilities operated by the Veteran’s Health Administration, which due to an exclusion in the VA medical benefits package are unable to provide gender-affirming surgeries.
+The other group of 43 hospitals that received this penalty are Catholic healthcare facilities that interpret one or more of the Catholic Ethical and Religious Directives in a way that means they will not perform certain gender-affirming surgeries while they would provide the same surgeries for other patients based on other diagnoses.